garden-io/garden/docs/reference/module-types/terraform.md

 # Specify the path to the working directory root—i.e. where your Terraform files are—relative to the module root.
 root: .

-# A map of variables to use when applying the stack.
-You can define these here or you can place a
-# `terraform.tfvars` file in the working directory root.
-#
-# If you specified `variables` in the `terraform` provider config, those will be included but the variables
-# specified here take precedence.
-variables:

 # The version of Terraform to use.
 Defaults to the version set in the provider config.
 # Set to `null` to use whichever version of `terraform` that is on your PATH.